 It starts out as a control thing.
 When everything is spinning out of control in your life, food is what most eating disorder survivors say was the easiest to control.
-We didn’t plan to go days on end without eating or to end up throwing up after every meal, scarring our knuckles, ruining our teeth, and puking till we saw blood.
+We didn’t plan to go days on end without eating or to end up throwing up after every meal, scarring our knuckles, and ruining our teeth.
 Of course not.
 That is the scary part.

 It starts as a control mechanism in the chaos of everyday life.
 Then one day, it ends up controlling you.
 It defines you.
 It takes over.
 Yes, it takes over every thought, every day, every plan, every conversation.
 I could be in the middle of an intriguing conversation, but at some point the wheel of “I am so fat, ugly, gross, need to be thin” etc., starts to play and I get so distracted by that, I forget what I was talking about.

 All I can really think about is how consumed I’ve become.
 It seems to be such a minor body image issue that a little bit of self-love can cure.
 But it is so much deeper than that.

 It is the feeling of being unworthy around others, not good enough, having no purpose, and feeling as though being thin, even if you’re sick, will allow you to finally be worthy.
 Worthy of what, though?
 It is not an attention thing.
 I hate being the center of attention.
 I hate talking in front of crowds.
 It is just not my thing.
 I’m shy, quiet, meek, and chill.
 But it is as if this eating disorder is pulling me even lower, making me even smaller, making me feeling less and less worthy every single day.